bemcho/microservice-poc/README.md

 # More information

-Under constuction.
-Check our [wiki](https://github.com/REWE-Digital-Bulgaria/microservice-poc/wiki).
+Check our [wiki](https://github.com/REWE-Digital-Bulgaria/microservice-poc/wiki) for details.

 # TODO